 The role of the Corporate Financial Services Division is to ensure the management and sustainability of the City's financial transactions (including all aspects of finance, purchasing and inventory), the Land Bank Program, the City's real estate needs, and the Corporate Risk management program.
-These responsibilities and services are delivered through four departments: Corporate Revenue, Finance, Supply Chain Management, and Saskatoon Land, as well as the Corporate Risk Office and Fusion - the City's enterprise resource planning project.
+These responsibilities and services are delivered through four departments: Corporate Revenue, Finance, Supply Chain Management, and Saskatoon Land, as well as the Corporate Risk Office.